rluks/writing/s/invader.md

 Candidate: Good morning!
 I'm so excited to finally meet with somebody in person!
 I enjoyed talking to all of your colleagues, as well as headhunters and talent agencies, before that.
 Nevertheless, there were months when I hadn't heard from anyone and almost lost hope!
 **I: Yes, careful evaluation of each candidate is part of our hiring process.
 We don't want to make any rushed decisions, do we?**
 C: I wasn't sure I'd hear back at all.
 I received a generic rejection message thanking me for my interest and informing me you'd moved forward with another candidate.
 I didn't lose hope, though, because despite delivered to me, the message was addressed to candidate R377.
 **I: Well, you are here, R374, aren't you?
 Are you ready to get started?
 Would you like sustenance before we begin?
-Help yourself to yellow ones over there.**
+Help yourself to the yellow ones over there.**
 C: Delicious, now I'm ready to get started!
-**I: Excellent, first let me explain The Organization.
+**I: Excellent.
+First, let me explain *The Organization*.
 We're looking looking for someone with a great cultural fit.
-You would join a Department of Invasion (DOI for short) with focus on rocky planets with up to two moons.
+You would join the Department of Invasion (DOI for short) with focus on rocky planets that have up to two moons.
 You like moons, don't you, candidate?**
 C: Uhm…
-**I: Of course you do, otherwise you wouldn't pass the 5th round, would you?**
+**I: Of course you do, otherwise you wouldn't have passed the fifth round, would you?**
 C: Yes…?
-**I: Naturally, DOI doesn't operate in the vacuum.
+**I: Naturally, DOI doesn't operate in a vacuum.
 Department of Discovery regularly provides fresh planets suitable for invasions.
-Mind you, we do in fact operate in a vacuum of space.
-In your resume you proudly present that you have obtained Certified Space Invader certification.
-That's a nice to have certificate!
-Nevertheless, we are more interested whether you completed any vacuum training?**
+Mind you, we do, in fact, operate in the vacuum of space.
+In your resume, you proudly claim to have obtained a Certified Space Invader certification — that's a nice to have certificate!
+Nevertheless, we are more interested in whether you've completed any vacuum training.**
 C: I was born in the vacuum.
-**I: Great, in that case it won't pose you any troubles to pass the training, would it?
+**I: Great.
+In that case it won't pose any trouble for you to pass the training, will it?
 You should sign up for our Vacuum Sucks™ course as soon as possible.
 We offer substantial discounts for candidates such as yourself.**
-C: Training isn't part of the onboarding?
+C: Training isn't part of onboarding?
-I: No. Organization doesn't waste resources on something as trivial as onboarding.
-We only hire excellent candidates that will contribute immediately.
-It's in our stakeholder's best interest.
+I: No. *The Organization* doesn't waste resources on something as trivial as onboarding.
+We only hire excellent candidates who will contribute immediately — It's in our stakeholders' best interest.
 Here, help yourself to a pamphlet.
 C: Thanks!
-**I: What do you know about The Organization?**
+**I: What do you know about *The Organization*?**
-C: I see organization mentions great company benefits.
+C: I see The Organization has great company benefits.
 It's right here in the pamphlet!
-**I: We won't be discussing company benefits at this time.
-That's what the 17th round of hiring interview is for.
-Let me just say, from personal experience, the chance to serve in the organization is the greatest benefit one could ask for.
-Nobody asks or should ask for more.
+**I: We won't discuss benefits at this time, that's what the 17th round of hiring interview is for.
+Let me just say, from personal experience, the chance to serve in The Organization is the greatest benefit one could ask for.
+Nobody ever asks or should ask for more.
 What else do you know about us?**
-C: Organization invades planets!
+C: The Organization invades planets!
 **I: Is that all?**
 C: It's a big business.
-There are many rivals in this industry.
-Planets, moons, even entire solar systems are being auctioned away to highest bidders.
-Owners of planets set the rules and they may choose to rent it or create subdivisions to sell individually.
-New owners often terraform newly purchased planets to increase it's value.
-Of course nobody pays any attention to native inhabitants.
-If organization analysis team determines native inhabitants may pose a risk to a successful acquisition, it dispatches invasion to take care of it.
-And-
+Many rivals operate in this industry.
+Planets, moons, even entire solar systems are auctioned off to the highest bidders.
+Planet owners set the rules.
+They may rent entire worlds or subdivide them for sale.
+Buyers often terraform planets to increase their market value, and then flip the world for profit.
+One planet can change many hands.
+Of course, nobody pays any attention to native inhabitants of the planet.
+If organization analysis team determines that natives pose a risk, it dispatches an invasion to take care of it.
+And—
 **I: Excuse me, that's almost correct.
 In any case, we're not here to discuss planet trading industry.
-Now, let's talk about you, candidate.
-Tell me, why should we hire you?**
+Let's talk about you, candidate.
+Why should we hire you?**
 C: Uhm… I'm a born invader!
 **I: What is your biggest weakness?**
-C: I gotta be honest with you.
-Earlier, when said I like moons but truth is I'm more of a gas giant kind of guy.
-I don't mind a moon but two?!
-That's too much moon for me.
+C: I have to be honest.
+Earlier, I said I liked moons, but the truth is I'm more of a gas-giant kind of guy.
+I don't mind a moon, but two?
+That's too many moons for me.
 **I: Thanks for sharing.
 Let's move on to your resume.
 Would you care to explain this gap in your professional experience?**
 C: I was a young spore and wanted to travel the galaxy.
-I wanted to expand my-
+I wanted to expand my—
-**I: Thanks, we're getting a bit short on time because of your irrelevant and detailed description of planet trading.
-You do know that we have only 5 minutes, don't you?!
+**I: Thanks.
+We're short on time because of your irrelevant and lengthy description of planet trading.
+You do know we have only five minutes, don't you?!
 Let's talk about your experience.
 Planet Invader Associate position requires 400 years of experience with invading planets.
-I don't see any experience of such sort in your resume.
-Would you care to comment on that?**
+I don't see any such experience on your resume.
+Would you comment on that?**
 C: Yes, I can't find a job to get the experience, and I can't get the experience without a job.
 I: